IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 2

-Modeling the process of identification of a linear link of the first order by a step signal:
+Modeling the process of identification of a linear loop of the first order by a step signal:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/efbc7307-7d30-4e09-8cf9-eb6300fc9297)